ivadomed/ivadomed/docs/source/technical_features.md

 ![Figure mixup](https://github.com/neuropoly/ivado-medical-imaging/raw/master/images/mixup.png)

-## Data augmentation on lesion ground-truths
+## Data augmentation on lesion labels
 This data augmentation is motivated by the large inter-rater variability that is typical in medical image segmentation tasks.
 Typically, raters disagree on the boundaries of pathologies (e.g., tumors, lesions).
 A soft mask is constructed by morphological